denoptim-project/AutoCompChem/README.md

   ...
   JOBEND
   ```
   This parameters file defines a two-step *sequential* job in which AutoCompChem is first tasked to change some atoms and then to alter some bonds.
-Notably, the container job is effectively omitted from this syntax unless there are some settings that alter such container job.
-For instance, we may request a parallel execution as follows (NB: empty lines are only used to increase readability, but they are not needed):
+Notably, the container job is effectively omitted from this syntax unless it needs to be altered in some way.
+For instance, you may alter the container job by requesting to run its subjobs in parallel as follows (NB: empty lines are only used to increase readability, but they are not needed):
   ```
   JOBSTART
   PARALLELIZE: 2